ArcScience13/arc_raiders_deep_dive/README.md

   - type or select what container type the item was found in from the dropdown
 - Map Condition
   - type or select what map condition was active during the raid, day included from the dropdown
-- # Of Container Checks
+- Number Of Container Checks
   - how many times you checked that specific container to get the tracked item

 # Data TLDR